 Right now, the residential Wi-Fi market is quite dispersed.
 Multiple Wi-Fi protocols, such as those explained in this post, are fighting for the attention of consumers.
 Adding to the challenge are the regional differences in spectrum support, making product development plans more difficult to lay out.
 To maintain a sizable slice of the Wi-Fi market, stakeholders like service providers, equipment vendors, and chipset manufacturers need to take the emerging Wi-Fi trends and shift their business strategies fittingly.

-To learn more about all these current and future trends download ABI Research’s Residential Wi-Fi and Wireless Infrastructure Update research report.
+To learn more about all these current and future trends for the various Wi-Fi standards. download ABI Research’s Residential Wi-Fi and Wireless Infrastructure Update research report.
 This report is part of the company’s Wi-Fi, Bluetooth & Wireless Connectivity Research Service.